To Retire: Plot

-In a penthouse in a small-town neighborhood of Athens, live Katerina, her mother Sofia and her niece, Eirini.
+In a penthouse in a small-town neighborhood of Athens, lives Katerina, her mother Sofia and her niece, Eirini.
 Katerina is a hyperactive, active and slightly neurotic woman.
 She works for the company "Cosmos Ltd.: Advertising-Television Broadcasting-Public Relations".
 Katerina generally faces problems in her relationships with people, which are mainly caused by her eccentric character.

 Her friends call her "crazy", but some minor outbursts are probably justified by the absurdities of everyday life.
 The main causes that disturb Katerina's nerves are the reactions of her mother and niece to her relationship with the pharmacist Christos and the negative attitude of his sister on the same issue.

 Eleni, a young and beautiful girl who meets Iason and falls in love, also works at "Cosmos Ltd.: Advertising-Television Broadcasting-Public Relations".
 The characters that frame the story are Jason's "classic Greek" mother, Eleni's friend, Charoula, the all-around coffee shop owner Foivos, and many other simple everyday heroes.